 On top of familiarizing with the new surroundings, it is useful to help him familiarize with new school routines.
 Share with him how flag-rising and flag-lowering ceremonies are conducted and the timings of recess breaks and assemblies.

 You can also start to teach him some common communication skills, like how to ask for permission, how to order food, and how to organize their schoolbags.
 Get them to practice at home first.
-You can even do role playing at home where you can pretend to be the teacher and he be the student.
+You can even do role-playing at home where you can pretend to be the teacher and he is the student.

 Initially, your child will need you to work side by side with him to help him cope with his homework.
 This is the time when you can show your fullest support by praising him and helping him overcome his weakness.
 Don’t compare him with his siblings and peers and appreciate every little effort he puts in.